wso2-attic/asgardeo-auth-angular-sdk/README.md

 ## Storage

-Asgardeo allows the session information including the access token to be stored in three different places, namely,
+Asgardeo allows the session information including the access token to be stored in four different places, namely,

-1. Session storage
+1. Session storage - `Storage.SessionStorage`
-2. Local storage
+2. Local storage - `Storage.LocalStorage`
-3. Web worker
+3. Web worker - `Storage.WebWorker`
-4. Browser memory
+4. Browser memory - `Sorage.BrowserMemory`

 Of the four methods, storing the session information in the **web worker** is the **safest** method.
 This is because the web worker cannot be accessed by third-party libraries and data there cannot be stolen through XSS attacks.
 However, when using a web worker to store the session information, the [`httpRequest`](#httprequest) method has to be used to send http requests.
 This method will route the request through the web worker and the web worker will attach the access token to the request before sending it to the server.